UIUC-iSchool-DataStories/is457_spring2023/week01/lecture01.md

 the reading quizzes and in class activities are still being developed, so these are not all posted as of yet but we will update the Canvas with those items as soon as possible -- reading quizzes should be there early, but the graded activities may or may not be present until the week we will actually be doing them

+also about reading quizzes: as these are new, there might be some errors in them!  if you think we got something wrong, let us know so we can fix it and update your grade accordingly!

 more details on the graded in class activities next week when we start using them! as folks are still shifting around classes, we won't be grading any in class stuff this week